 Alumni and friends of the program have made it possible to provide more than three dozen annual scholarships and awards to students in the Journalism and Mass Communication program.
 Here is more information.

 Our recent graduates hold great jobs in journalism and advertising.
 Check out where they are working.

 Thank you for your interest in graduate programs at CU Journalism & Mass Communication.
-Our program offers flexible, dynamic options for students coming from undergraduate studies, professional careers and every place in between.
+Our program offers flexible, dynamic options for students coming from academic and/or professional backgrounds.
 We offer two master’s degree options and a PhD, providing our graduates with an outstanding education that leads to fulfilling careers in the professional media, in industry and in academia.
-A few graduate assistantships are available for MA graduate students.
-Applicants who wish to be considered should submit a resume and letter that includes detailed professional or academic qualifications by February 1 as part of their application material.
-Applicants are chosen based on experience and the specific skills needed for available assistantships each semester.

 The MA in Journalism includes two programs:

 Mass Communication Research: Designed for students interested in studying the media to enhance an undergraduate degree and/or a professional background.
 The program is recommended for students who hope to continue their studies toward a doctorate, and for media or other professionals who hope to teach at the college level or develop an area of reporting specialization.
 Graduates go on to such careers as teaching, law, journalism or public relations.
 Learn more about the Research master’s.

 Newsgathering: Students prepare for careers in the news media, corporate communications or other emerging venues for public communication.
 Graduates work as journalists, editors, documentary producers, web producers, web content and social media producers, web entrepreneurs and software designers.
 Learn more about the Newsgathering master’s.
 See Newsgathering graduation rates.